-Comprehensive internal and external reviews revealed five reportable breaches and ten non-reportable breaches during 2022/23.
-All incidents have been remedied to ensure that suitable controls are in place to prevent any further occurrence and affected members have been appropriately recompensed.

-Total recompense paid to members during the year (as a result of one of the reportable breaches) was \$4,846.
+Internal and external review identified eleven breaches during the 2023/24 financial year, two of which were reportable.
+All incidents have been addressed to ensuring suitable controls are in place to prevent further occurrence.
+Where required affected members have been appropriately recompensed. \$37,746 was paid to members as a result of two breaches, one of which was reportable to ASIC.

-Political and advocacy donations
+Political and Advocacy Donations